 3. Client experience

-Remember to send a consultation summary and step by step instructions via email or directly make them available in the digital health card.
+Remember to send a consultation summary and step-by-step instructions via email or directly make them available on the digital health card.

 4. Focus on their privacy and on keeping records for their pet

-It almost goes without saying, but your telehealthservices cannot rely on channels such as SMS, Skype, email, or Facebook.
+It almost goes without saying, that your telehealth services cannot rely on channels such as SMS, Skype, email, or Facebook.
 You’ll need to use secure connections and for that, you have to use a platform that offers all you need.
-Starting from the possibility to keep a patientrecord, to have a chat available, and a secureinternetconnection for video calls.
+Starting from the possibility to keep a patient record, having a chat available, and a secure internet connection for video calls.

 Choose tools that are HIPPA or GDPR compliant.